 Kylie Minogue – “Enjoy Yourself”

 The title says it all.
 Enjoy yourself.
-So, pop some headphones on and let’s do just that.
+So, pop on some headphones (or blast some dust from those speakers) and let’s do just that!

 1. Hand On Your Heart